Can A Married Person Get A Mortgage Without Their Spouse, And How Is This Done?

 You can also put only your name on the title.
 If you and your partner were to split up, the home would be yours alone; you wouldn’t have to split it with your spouse.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 Can I Keep My Spouse’s Name Off The Title?

 The title doesn’t have much to do with the mortgage.
 The names on the mortgage show who’s responsible for paying back the loan, while the title shows who owns the property.
-You can put your spouse on the title without putting them on the mortgage; this would mean that they share ownership of the home but aren’t legally responsible for making mortgage payments.

 Why You’d Leave Your Spouse Off The Title